anyoptimization/pymoo/doc/source/installation.rst

     python -c "from pymoo.util.function_loader import is_compiled;print('Compiled Extensions: ', is_compiled())"

-If no compilation is available, we recommend pulling the latest stable release from GitHub and to execute
+If no compilation is available, we recommend pulling the latest stable release from GitHub and executing

 .. code:: bash

     make compile

-This shows detailed error messages why the compilation was not successful.
+This command shows detailed error messages about why the compilation was not successful.